Jordan Poole NBA Preview vs. the Hornets

 Hornets 2022-23 Defensive Insights

-- On defense the Hornets gave up 117.2 points per contest last season, 22nd in the NBA.
+- The Hornets were 22nd in the NBA last season, giving up 117.2 points per game.

-- The Hornets were the 29th-ranked team in the league last season, allowing 46.2 boards per contest.
+- In terms of rebounds, the Hornets were 29th in the league last season, conceding 46.2 per contest.

-- Giving up an average of 25.9 assists last year, the Hornets were the 19th-ranked team in the NBA.
+- Allowing an average of 25.9 assists last season, the Hornets were the 19th-ranked team in the league.

-- The Hornets were the 12th-ranked squad in the NBA in terms of allowing three-pointers last year, conceding 12.2 makes per game.
+- In terms of three-point defense, the Hornets were 12th in the NBA last season, allowing 12.2 makes per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!